cinderblock/node-git-wip/README.md

 # node-git-wip

-git-wip implementation entierly in node.
+git-wip implementation entirely in node.

 Targeted for use alongside other git [gui] tools and use with automatic deployment scripts.